jacksonw4881/github-tutorial/README.md

     * **Remote repository**: Repositories on GitHub

 * **_Important Git Commands:_**
-  * ```git status```: Tells you which files were added to the staging area, which aren't, and which files are ready to be commited.
+  * ```git status```: Tells you which files were added to the staging area, which weren't, and which files are ready to be commited.
   * ```git init```: Initalizes git in a directory.
 This command allows you to utilize other git commands.
   * ```git add filename```: Adds a file to the staging area.
   * ```git add .```: Adds all new and modified files to the staging area.
 (Excludes deleted and renamed files)(Tip: If you're really lazy like me and don't feel like typing the first letter of your file and ```tab``` to add a file, just use ```git add .``` as a shortcut)